nodejs/node/doc/api/stream.markdown

 reading.
 When `_read` is called again, you should start pushing more data.

+The `size` argument is advisory.
+Implementations where a "read" is a single call that returns data can use this to know how much data to fetch.
+Implementations where that is not relevant, such as TCP or TLS, may ignore this argument, and simply provide data whenever it becomes available.
+There is no need, for example to "wait" until `size` bytes are available before calling `stream.push(chunk)`.

 ### readable.push(chunk)

 * `chunk` {Buffer | null | String} Chunk of data to push into the read queue